At Home Vs. Professional Teeth Whitening: Which Is More Effective? | Dr. Alex Midtown NYC Cosmetic Dentist

 How Teeth Whitening Works

 Teeth whitening is simple.
-The steps may differ with the use of different products or the professional care you enlist at the dentist.
+The steps may differ depending on the use of different products or the professional care you receive from the dentist.
 But products primarily consist of one out of two bleaches: carbamide peroxide or hydrogen peroxide.
-These chemicals break stains down, reducing the color intensity of stains and whitening your teeth.
+These chemicals break down stains, reducing the color intensity of stains and whitening your teeth.

 At-Home Whitening Options: Whitening Toothpaste and Whitening Kits